scottlee/repo-safety-net/README.md

 ## Usage
 1. Clone a project repository as you normally would.
-2. Install the pre-commit hook via rsn.sh `rsn --install example.com/repo-status path/to/repository`
+2. Install the pre-commit hook via rsn.sh `rsn --install example.com/repo-status/ path/to/repository` **Note:** The trailing slash is required for the URL.

 ## Future Ideas